kitchen/blog/source/resume/index.markdown

     Developed and deployed a system for performing online backups and restoration of shared hosting servers and database servers.

-    Made improvements and added features to internal home-rolled configuration management and automation systems, and the web panel which drove it.
+    Made improvements and added features to in-house configuration management and automation systems, and the web panel which drove it.

     Monitored and troubleshooted problematic systems including hardware problems, denial of service attacks, and application performance issues.